21 Common Reasons And Legal Grounds For Divorce

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

-When a couple gets married, they may have different expectations that may clash or remain unfulfilled, leading to unhappiness and, eventually, divorce.
+Divorce is often the result of unmet expectations that lead to emotional and sometimes physical distance between married couples.
+This causes dissatisfaction and ultimately leads to separation and divorce.
 There are several reasons for divorce, unique to each couple.
 Unhappiness in a marriage may not only arise due to arguments, fights, or ideological differences, but also because of indifference, lack of communication, and feeling disconnected and distant from each other.
 However, it becomes difficult to accept this change as the person they can’t cooperate with was also someone they were once in love with.
 Couples also face the issues of catering to each other’s high standards and unrealistic expectations, which might burn them out, leaving them drained out emotionally and mentally.
 So, let’s discuss the multiple reasons for divorce and the legal grounds on which it can be granted.
 Read on to learn more.

 In This Article